maliahavlicek/go-hrvatska/README.md

 - [Croatia.hr](http://croatia.hr/en-GB) - A huge variety of fantastic imagery and numerous places to visit were gleaned from reading this site.
 Hvala!
 - [Chasing The Donkey](https://www.chasingthedonkey.com/croatia-travel-blog/) - Is a blog site that has many interesting facts and things to do while visiting Croatia that only insiders know about including quirky museums, great local festivals and everything about The Game of Thrones filming.
 I used bits of their various lists to customize the itineraries.
 - [Croatia Week](https://www.croatiaweek.com) - This site has articles with lists of places of interest that I used when customizing the prescribed trips and was used to help fact check which sites might be of most interest to tourists.
+- Other sites used for specific places to see are attributed in the map pin info windows.
 ### Media
-All imagery seen in this project was gleaned from the sites listed below.
+Hero imagery seen in this project was gleaned from the sites listed below.
 Orginal imagery has been renamed and resized.
 - [Croatia.hr](http://croatia.hr/en-GB)
 - [ChasingTheDonkey](https://www.chasingthedonkey.com/croatia-travel-blog/)
 - [CroatiaWeek](https://www.croatiaweek.com)
+- Imagery gleaned from google's Places API are attributed in line if such information is provided in the API response.

 ### Acknowledgements
 - [w3schools](https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_slideshow_rr) - The main page slideshow of images found its beginnings from w3school's example.
 - [tutorialzine](https://tutorialzine.com/2017/03/css-triangles-without-hacks) - The diagonal cut of images on the trip selection page started from this tutorial on how to make CSS triangles.
 - [clippy](https://bennettfeely.com/clippy/) - This tool makes it easy to determine clip paths without getting lost in the inverse y coordinate bliss of CSS.
+- [google places search](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/place-search)- Documentation helped set up request for places search to get a google place_id
+- [google places details](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/place-details)- Provided a good example of how use a place_id to retrieve Places Details response to get imagery for itinerary page.
+- [javascript constants](https://www.linkedin.com/in/syedmhassan/) - Moosa Hassan suggested to move large json constants out of functional javascript files into constants.js